-The law requires that tobacco and nicotine inhaling products are not sold to under-18s; it also prohibits the in-store display of tobacco products
+The law requires that tobacco and vapes are not sold to under-18s; it also prohibits the in-store display of tobacco products

 This guidance is for England

-Certain products cannot be sold to persons below a legal minimum age; for tobacco and nicotine inhaling products this legal minimum age is 18.
+Certain products cannot be sold to persons below a legal minimum age; for tobacco and vapes this legal minimum age is 18.

 A packet of cigarettes must contain a minimum of 20 cigarettes and must only be sold in its original packaging.
 A notice must be displayed stating 'It is illegal to sell tobacco products to anyone under the age of 18'.